 Your teacher may need to cancel an occasional lesson because of her performance schedule, etc. You will be given advance notice and all effort will be made to re-schedule the lesson.
 You will not be charged for the lesson if a make-up lesson is unable to be scheduled.

 Students are expected to be on time for all lessons.
-Students more than ten minutes late for a lesson will be marked as having cancelled the lesson with less than 24 hours notice (see above for charges) and no lesson will be given.
+Students more than ten minutes late for a lesson will be marked as having canceled the lesson with less than 24 hours notice (see above for charges) and no lesson will be given.
 Students are expected to come to every lesson fully prepared.

 The student will be given a lesson journal at their first lesson, which will be used to keep track of assigned pieces, exercises and practice suggestions/goals for each week.
 The teacher will obtain all needed books and materials for the student and an invoice with be given to the student/parent.